PPGOME/PPGOME/README.md

 - 👀 I’m interested in software development and Minecraft plugin development.
 - 🌱 I’m currently learning computer programming.
 - 💞️ I’m looking to collaborate on nothing as of now, because I'm still clueless as to what I'm doing haha.
-- 📫 How to reach me on Discord #Gome8072
+- 📫 You can reach me on Discord #Gome8072

 <!---
 PPGOME/PPGOME is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.